 History, tourist information, and nearby accommodation

-Between the two ends of the gorge are footpaths along the river and through pretty woodland.
+Between the two ends of the gorge are footpaths along the river and through attractive woodland.
 The paths pass a second waterfall named Tunnel Falls.
 Near Whitelady is a disused railway line, where footpaths lead to a bird hide.
 Indeed, the entire gorge is a good place to practice your bird-watching skills!

 Immediately outside the confines of the Gorge is historic Lydford, a Saxon village that boasts a medieval castle that was once a notorious prison.